 The album, "The Wu—Once Upon a Time In Shaolin…," consists of 31 tracks which have been recorded over the past six years.
 It was produced by Tarik "Cilvaringz" Azzougarh, "under the tutelage" of the RZA, a founding member of the group.
 The album features guest appearances by Redman and Bonnie Jo Mason, among others.

 The music, we are told, will not be available digitally or in any other existing mass format.
 The plan is for the album to initially be a traveling exhibit, where fans can pay to hear it "as a one-off experience," before one buyer takes possession of it.

-Wu-Tang's three subsequent studio albums didn't sell nearly as well.
-2000's "The W" sold 1.1 million copies.
-2001's "Iron Man" sold 470K.
-2007's "8 Diagrams" sold just 202K.
+Wu-Tang's three subsequent studio albums didn't sell nearly as well: 2000's "The W" sold 1.1 million; 2001's "Iron Man" sold 470K; 2007's "8 Diagrams" sold just 202K.
 A statement on the album's site suggests that the new album was a conscious attempt to recapture the glory of the first two releases.
-"The album … is produced in the original Wu Tang style of the 90s," it says.
+"The album … is produced in the original Wu-Tang style of the 90s," it says.

 The intriguing story has been picked up by more than 50 media outlets, including Forbes, The New York Times and Time.

 Is this for real?
 Apparently.
 But it's hard to imagine that it will become a serious business model.
 It seems more of an attention-getting stunt.
 Wu-Tang Clan is releasing a regular, commercially available album, "A Better Tomorrow," in July.
 (If the group had known how much publicity this one would receive, they might have put "A Better Tomorrow" out now, to capitalize on all the press.)